 Today I attended a local SEO workshop hosted by Localogy, the leading industry association for local marketing.
 The Localogy community includes Google, Microsoft, and a little farther down the list, yours truly at Deep Drawer.
-The takeaways from this workshop apply to most local businesses, but I wanted to take a moment and synthesize these learnings specifically for remodelers, GCs, builders and interior designers.
+The takeaways from this workshop apply to most local businesses, but I wanted to take a moment and synthesize these learnings specifically for small and local businesses.

-Here at Deep Drawer, we focus on working with remodeling and general contracting companies.
-We help our clients put their best foot forward to attract, convert and delight local homeowners with their expertise and services.
-Local SEO is at the heart of what we do because renovations and construction are inherently local businesses.
-GCs operate in the real world, where distance, freight charges, crew availability and knowing your way around local permitting agencies are the name of the game.
-But even though remodeling businesses are local by nature, they often do not have physical storefronts, which creates a different kind of marketing challenge for marketing consultants like us.
+Here at Deep Drawer, we help our clients put their best foot forward to attract, convert and delight prospective clients with their expertise and services.
+Local SEO is at the heart of what we do because many of our clients are inherently local businesses.
+They operate in the real world, where distance, shipping charges, personnel availability and knowing your way locally are the name of the game.
+But even though many businesses are local by nature, they often do not have physical storefronts, which creates a different kind of marketing challenge for marketing consultants like us.

 So let's take a moment and review what the Local SEO luminaries at Localogy flagged as the 12 most common mistakes businesses (and their marketers) make...